tathamoddie/Repair-Environment.ps1/README.md

     C:\code\SomeProject> Repair-DevelopmentEnvironment.ps1

-    All tests pass: if your code isn't working, then either this script is incomplete or your code is broken
+    All environment tests pass.
+If your code isn't working, then either this script is incomplete or your code is broken.
+Either way, you need to go and fix something. :)